Test of English as a Foreign Language

 The TOEFL iBT (Internet-Based Test) measures your ability to use and understand English at the university level.
 And it evaluates how well you combine your listening, reading, speaking and writing skills to perform academic tasks.
 The exam consists of the following sections:

 - Reading: Read 3 or 4 passages from academic texts and answer questions.

 - Listening: Listen to lectures, classroom discussions and conversations, then answer questions.

 - Speaking: Express an opinion on a familiar topic; speak based on reading and listening tasks.

 - Writing: Write essay responses based on reading and listening tasks; support an opinion in writing.

 For official study guides, sample questions, and general exam information, visit the TOEFL Homepage

 Schedule Your Exam

-BSU Testing administers the Internet-based TOEFL 2-3 days per month on select Fridays and Saturdays, beginning at 8:30am.
+BSU Testing administers the Internet-based TOEFL once every other month on select Fridays and Saturdays, beginning at 8:30am.
 View an up-to-date list of available testing dates, here -- scroll down to United States, Massachusetts, Bridgewater.